ashoktut/educhains/README.md

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
 * [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* [Infura API](https://www.infura.io/) - The world's most powerful suite of high availability blockchain APIs and developer tools
+* [Etherscan](https://etherscan.io/) - Tracks transactions on a public test network of Ethereum
+* [Ganache](https://trufflesuite.com/ganache/) - Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.
+* [Metamask](https://metamask.io/) - A crypto wallet & gateway to blockchain apps for Buy, store, send and swap tokens

 ## Versions Used